Can You Donate Eggs With an IUD or Nexplanon?

 A minor outpatient procedure under light sedation.
 About 15 minutes.
 Standard donors earn $8,000–$15,000+ per cycle.
 Iconic donors from top-ranked universities earn up to $50,000.

-The full egg retrieval process is explained in detail in our egg retrieval process guide, including what the monitoring appointments involve and what to expect on retrieval day.
+The full process is explained in detail in our egg retrieval process guide, including what the monitoring appointments involve and what to expect on retrieval day.

 An IUD Is a Timeline Question, Not an Eligibility One

-The most important thing to understand is that having an IUD or Nexplanon is a scheduling consideration, not a reason to assume you can’t donate.
+The most important thing to understand is that wanting to donate eggs with an IUD or Nexplanon is a scheduling consideration, not a reason to assume you can’t donate.
 Thousands of women use long-acting contraceptives.
-The fact that you need to remove yours before donating is a known, routine step.
+Removing yours before donating is a known, routine step.
 Not a red flag, not a complication, and not something that affects your medical eligibility beyond the timing itself.

-If you’re otherwise a good candidate, age 19–31, healthy, with no disqualifying conditions, an IUD or Nexplanon just means your start date gets pushed by a few cycles.
-The egg donor disqualifier guide covers what actually rules people out.
+If you’re otherwise a good candidate (age 19–31, healthy, with no disqualifying conditions), an IUD or Nexplanon just means your start date gets pushed by a few cycles.
+The egg donation disqualifiers guide covers what actually rules people out.
 A LARC is not on that list.

 Standard donors at Lucina earn $8,000–$15,000+ per cycle, with Iconic donors from top-ranked universities earning up to $50,000 per cycle.
-All medical costs including device removal are covered, and the full process from application to retrieval takes 6–10 weeks once your cycle baseline is confirmed.
+All medical costs including device removal are covered.
+Start your application.
+The form takes about 15 minutes and your coordinator will walk through the removal and timing process with you from there.

 Become a Donor